Wainercrb/LP-Code-Challenge-Backend/README.md

 # Node.js Application README

-This is a Node.js application aimed at addressing the TrueNorth code challenge available at the following link: [].
+This is a Node.js application aimed at addressing the TrueNorth code challenge.

 ## Requirements